 “Post-fire assessments often show that it’s embers that ignite homes,” she said.
 Embers, also called firebrands, can travel up to a mile during a wildfire,1 igniting combustible materials on or around a home, or entering a home through windows or vents and igniting the home.

-Firefighters may not be able to devote resources to saving your home during a wildfire.
+Firefighters may not be able to devote resources to save your home during a wildfire.

 Prepare your home to help improve the chances it will withstand a wildfire.